Poisson smooth structures on stratified symplectic spaces: Symplectic stratified spaces and compatible smooth structures

-In this section we introduce the notion of a symplectic stratified space $(X,\om)$, see Definition \ref{stsym}.
-We also introduce the notion of a smooth structure compatible with $\om$, and the notion of a Poisson smooth structure on $X$, see Definition \ref{spos}.
-We give (new) examples of symplectic stratified spaces with compatible (Poisson) smooth structures, see Examples \ref{quot}, \ref{nil} and Lemma \ref{pois1}.
-We prove that the Brylinski-Poisson homology of a symplectic stratified space $X$ with a compatible Poisson smooth structure is isomorphic to the de Rham cohomology of $X$, see Theorem \ref{hodge}.
+In this chapter we introduce the notion of a stratified symplectic space $(X,\om)$ (Definition \ref{stsym}), which is close to that introduced by Sjamaar and Lerman \cite{SL1991} (Remark \ref{compsl}).
+We also introduce the notion of a weakly symplectic smooth structure and the notion of a Poisson smooth structure on $(X,\om)$ (Definition \ref{spos}).
+We give examples of weakly symplectic smooth structures and Poisson smooth structures (Propositions \ref{quote}, \ref{pois1}, Examples \ref{nil}.1-3).
+We prove the existence and uniqueness of a Hamiltonian flow associated with a smooth function $H$ on a symplectic stratified space $X$, which is equipped with a Poisson smooth structure (Theorem \ref{ham}).
+We compare our result with a result by Sjamaar and Lerman in \cite[\S 3]{SL1991} (Remark \ref{hsl}).
+We prove that the Brylinski-Poisson homology of a symplectic stratified space $X$ provided with a Poisson weakly symplectic smooth structure is isomorphic to the de Rham cohomology of $X$, if the regular strata of $X$ have the same dimension (Theorem \ref{hodge}.)
+Then we show that, under a mild condition, a stratified symplectic space $(X, \om)$ provided with a Poisson weakly symplectic smooth structure $C^\infty (X)$ enjoys many nice properties related to the existence of a Lefschetz decomposition (Lemma \ref{stable}, Proposition \ref{hlv}, Theorem \ref{harm}).